 Autumn leaf color is the result of varying levels of chlorophyll residue mixed with other pigments.
 Maple trees (genus acer) are one of our top picks for trees that turn yellow in fall.
 There could be a few reasons why your maple tree leaves aren’t turning different colors in fall.
 Find out more about maples and maple leaf colors below.

 What happens to maple tree leaves in fall?

-A tree’s leaves are green throughout the spring and summer because of chlorophyll, which is bright green and masks the colors of other molecules that also are present in those same leaves.
-In autumn, before the maple leaves drop, deciduous trees break down the chlorophyll into smaller molecules and send them to the roots for storage until spring when new leaves emerge and chlorophyll is reconstituted.
+A tree’s leaves are dark green throughout the spring and summer because of chlorophyll, which is bright green and masks the colors of other molecules that also are present in those same leaves.
+In autumn, before the fall maple leaf drops, deciduous trees break down the chlorophyll into smaller molecules and send them to the roots for storage until spring when new leaves emerge and chlorophyll is reconstituted.

 When the amount of chlorophyll in the leaves starts declining in autumn, yellow compounds (xanthophylls) and orange compounds (carotenoids) become visible.

-The red colors of autumn leaves come from anthocyanins which are manufactured as the chlorophyll is degraded in early autumn.
+The bright red fall leaves come from anthocyanins which are manufactured as chlorophyll is degraded in early autumn.

 Purples are blends of anthocyanins and leftover chlorophyll.

 Brown colors predominate when several different pigments are present together and mix together.

 Fall colors and maple trees in fall are an important staple piece in many landscapes and provide glorious displays of color year after year (usually)!

 All about maple tree colors and reasons why they might not change: